Print/Download [English]

 - When DCFS has been appointed as temporary custodian or guardian of the student; or

 - In an emergency, when the principal determines that review of a particular school record is necessary to protect the health or safety of the student.
-Within three working days of the emergency release of a school record, the student’s parent will be notified in writing that the record was released, the date of release, and the name and title of the person to whom it was released.
+Within three working days of the emergency release of a school record, the student's parent/guardian will be notified in writing that the record was released, the date of release, and the name and title of the person to whom it was released.

 - Subpoena to Testify.
 Any supervisor whose supervisee receives a subpoena to testify in juvenile court or in a DCFS administrative hearing must grant the employee a court attendance leave in accordance with Board Rule 4-14.